Are any forms of entertainment, movies or museums, a “waste of time.”

-Then, you’ll hear one argument many bring up which is that entertainment and those benevolent forms of artistic expression is a form of escapism.
+You’ll hear one argument many bring up which is that entertainment and those benevolent forms of artistic expression are forms of escapism.
 When we dream of playing video-games instead of talking to others, is that really so bad?
 The storylines and journey of another character whether it’s in film or a video game can radically affect how the lens of your own life.

 Is there a correlation perhaps between people who play video-games or watch a form of entertainment and optimism for the future, assuming it’s not an addiction.
 I believe so.
 Much of our day can be monotonous if we let it.
 The casual cycle of wake up, work, Netflix, and sleep can turn a lifetime into a day.

 The argument that living through stories has no purpose is historically inaccurate.
 Millenia ago, Homo Erecti would sit around the fire and watch their shaman paint entire worlds through their stories.
-Then as we left pagan times, religion, and more specifically Christianity, took the centerpiece – bible stories became the norm through most of the Western Canon.
+Then as we left pagan times, religion, and more specifically Christianity, took the centerpiece – bible study became the norm in the west.

 The crux of the matter is that the role models we have through our daily lives or online are then used by a few to build the future.
 As a notable fan of Andreessen Horowitz, the venture capital firm, I recall this piece of how Andreessen and Horowitz built their firm – they copied a lot of the processes from Michael Ovitz’s Creative Arts Agency.